ZhiminWangSS/GNNs_Strategies_Battle/README.md

 # GNN Parallel Strategies Battle

-Compare different parallel training strategies (GDP, NFP, SNP, DNP) for Graph Neural Networks on OGBN-arxiv and OGBL-ddi datasets.
+Compare different graph partitioning for graphs with differnt properties in terms of computational overhead and performance.

 ## Setup